Kainzor/Self-study/Terraform/README.md

 <h1>Welcome to my Terraform directory!</h1>
+This is my Terraform self-study repository!

-Everything you see here and has been added to github is my self study project that I have done/finished my self.
-If you have any questions about anything feel free to send me a pm.
+Everything you find in here is a test project that I have been learning by my self and have finished with.
+There's more to come and many things to test out!